Blockade of the Gaza Strip: Tunnels

 The Gaza smuggling tunnels are mainly located at Rafah, on the border with Egypt.
 The tunnels connect the Egyptian town of Rafah with the Palestinian refugee camp of Rafah.
 As a result of the blockade, these tunnels became a vital supply artery for Gaza.
 They are used for various purposes, such to transport people (in and out) and commercial materials like medicine, food and clothes, cigarettes, alcohol, and vehicle parts into Gaza.
 They are also used to smuggle illegal arms (including rockets, mortars and explosives) to Gaza militants.
 Often cars are sliced into four parts and transported across and re-assembled in Gaza.
 Ahead of the Islamic festival, Eid al-Adha, they were used to transport live cattle.

 According to a tunnel operator, Israel bombards tunnels from the air, while Egypt either pumps poisonous gases and water or detonates explosives to destroy tunnels.
 During the Gaza War, Israel destroyed most of the tunnels, reducing their number to 150 (from 3,000) as of late 2009.
 Egypt is constructing an underground steel barrier to prevent circumvention of the blockade through tunnels.

 The UN estimates unemployment has risen from 32.5% in September, to around 40%.
 In addition to people directly employed by tunnels, the shortage of materials has stopped the majority of construction projects in Gaza and left many jobless.

-Following the 2013 Egyptian coup d'état, Egypt's military has destroyed most of the 1,200 tunnels used for smuggling food, weapons and other goods into Gaza.
-After the August 2013 Rabaa Massacre in Egypt, the border crossing was closed 'indefinitely'.
+Following the removal of Egyptian president Mohamed Morsi from office, Egypt's military had destroyed most of the 1,200 tunnels used for smuggling food, weapons and other goods into Gaza.
+After protest sit-ins in Egypt supporting Morsi were dispersed, the border crossing was closed 'indefinitely'.